cyphadoc/book/src/ch08-01-vectors.md

 allocating new memory and copying the old elements to the new space, if there isn’t enough room to put all the elements next to each other where the vector is currently stored.
-In that case, the reference to the first element would be pointing to deallocated memory.
+In that case, the reference to the first element would be pointing to the reallocated memory.
 The borrowing rules prevent programs from ending up in that situation.

 > Note: For more on the implementation details of the `Vec<T>` type, see [“The